Verda James: Career

-From 1940 to 1950 she severed as state deputy director of public instruction.
+From 1940 to 1950 she served as state deputy director of public instruction.
 She also worked in the Wyoming Department of Education as director of the Division of Special Education.
 In that position, she helped establish the School for the Deaf in Casper, Wyoming.
 She also designed remedial reading programs for the state.
 At Casper College, she taught English and Education.
 She worked in the Natrona County public schools administration from 1958 to 1967.

 In 1954, James won election to the Wyoming House of Representatives representing Natrona County.
 She would serve eight consecutive terms in the House.
 During her time in the House, she served as chair of the House Education Committee.
 She also served on Governor Clifford Hansen's committee on Education and the Status of Women.

 She was unanimously elected speaker of the Wyoming House of Representatives in 1969.
 As speaker, she helped pass a 1% tax to save the state's finances and create the Department of Economic Planning and Development.

 On October 15, 1991, James died at age 90.